ycheng11065/UBC-stack-BOT/README.md

 # UBC NAVI-BOT
-Welcome to UBCnNAVI-BOT, a Discord bot that facilitates UBC's degree navigation!
+Welcome to UBC NAVI-BOT, a Discord bot that facilitates UBC's degree navigation!

 *This project started during the NwHacks hackathon that took place at the University of British Columbia (UBC) on January 2023.